 Add items to order with a single click

 A customer can add an item to their order with a single click.
 This helps reduce the number of clicks a customer makes to complete an order.
 By default, this setting is enabled for new stores.

 You can enable this feature via Settings > Ordering.
 While on the ordering section, scroll down to find and enable the toggle button labelled One click add to basket.

-If the user wanted to view the details of the store product, they would need to click on the name, description or price of the item.
-Additionally, one click add to basket only applies to items that are not associated with option groups or price variants.
+If the user wanted to view the details of the store product, they would need to click on the item’s name, description or price.
+Additionally, one-click add to basket only applies to items not associated with option groups or price variants.